SuperCoolNinja/todo-list/README.md

 So this project use React JS you will need to have node js to be able to install the module.

-commande : npm i / npm start
+commande : npm i / npm start or yarn install / yarn start

 ## Features